Continue reading on DataGuidance with:

 3.1.
 Main regulator for data protection

 Currently, there is no data protection authority.
-The Bill will create this authority, which will be exercised by the Agency, whose purpose will be to ensure the effective exercise, enforcement, and fulfilment of the data subjects rights.
+The Bill will create this authority, which will be exercised by the Agency, whose purpose will be to ensure the effective exercise, enforcement, and fulfillment of the data subjects' rights.

 Nevertheless, the Pro Consumer Law, granted SERNAC supervisory powers regarding personal data process within a consumer relation., and to persecute the compensation of damages suffered by consumers.